 When your interview will take place depends on when you applied.
 However, in the majority of cases, university interviews will start in November and be held throughout the academic year.

 Your prospective university will be in touch with specific details about your interview after you have applied through UCAS.
-However, it's expected that interviews will face significant disruption in light of Covid-19.

 How do I prepare for a university interview?

 Preparing for your university interview should start at least a week before you’re scheduled to have the interview itself, and preparation should cover transport arrangements, clothing, portfolios (If applicable) and more.